Ed1123/100-days-of-code/r2-log.md

 **Thoughts:** Another god day.
 I have a little worry about myself and the notes I take everyday, but I think I'll be ok after talking with _.
 Feeling ok.

+### Day 86: June 20, 2020 (Last try)

+**Today's Progress**: I've sent my last try in the problem.
+I make a class for solving the problem.
+I like the approach I use this time.
+I learned more about classes definitions.
+I also reported the bug to the community.
+I hope someone sees it and fix it, but for now I have to move on.

+**Thoughts:** Feeling ok.
+A hectic day where I just wanted to rest.
+I survive the day and its pretty early.
+I'm doing yoga! :D